-The Group's investment objectives consist mainly of:
+The Company's investment objectives consist mainly of:

-- a) maintaining a bond portfolio that earns adequate cash yields and, - b) maintaining a stable equity portfolio that generates capital gains through a combination of long-term strategic investments and short-term to medium-term hold type investment.
+- a) maintaining a bond portfolio that earns adequate cash yields, and - b) maintaining a stable equity portfolio that generates capital gains through a combination of longterm strategic investments and short-term to medium-term hold type investment.

-The main risks arising from the use of these financial instruments are credit risk, liquidity risk, interest rate risk, equity price risk, foreign currency risk, and copper price risk.
-These risks are monitored by the Group's Investment Committee (the Committee).
+The main risks arising from the use of these financial instruments are credit risk, liquidity risk, interest rate risk, equity price risk, price risk of mutual funds, foreign currency risk, copper price risk and operating and regulatory risk.
+These risks are monitored by the Company's Investment Committee (the Committee).

 The Committee evaluates the performance of all investments and reviews fund allocation to determine the future strategy of the fund.
 The Committee is formed by the Company's Chairman, Vice Chairman, Chief Finance Officer, and an independent consultant.
 These meetings occur at least every quarter.
 The BOD reviews and approves the Company's risk management policies.
-The Company's policies for managing each of these risks are summarized on the next page.
+The Company's policies for managing each of these risks are summarized below.